netik1020/Concise-iPython-Notebooks-for-Deep-learning/README.md

     3.1     [skin_cancer_classification_1](./Image_Classifier/skin_cancer_classification_1.ipynb) - A deep neural network model, with convolution layers for feature extraction.

     3.2.    [skin_cancer_classification_2](./Image_Classifier/skin_cancer_classification_2.ipynb) - Model is same as the skin_cancer_classification_1, only with the addition of cosine annealed learning rate during the training.

+4. [Finding Duplicates](./Duplicate_images) - Notebook to find duplicate images by comparing image vectors of the image using [Locality Sensitivity Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) for efficient search.

 ## Reproducibility